-- If you joined the Scheme before 1 October 1997, a full survivor's pension will only be provided if you paid full-rate contributions.
-For any period when you paid reduced rate contributions only the minimum required under the rules will be payable. - If you opted to give up part of the survivor's pension when your own pension commenced, only the minimum required under the rules will be payable. - The regulations governing schemes which were contracted-out of the additional State Pension prior to April 2016 require that any spouse's/civil partner's GMP, must be paid to your legal spouse or civil partner at the date of your death. - If your survivor is more than ten years younger than you, the pension will be reduced by 2.5% for each year in excess of ten that he/she is younger. - Except for legal spouses and civil partners, it will be necessary for the Trustee to receive evidence that the nominee for a pension is eligible at the date of the member's death.
+- If you joined the Scheme before 1 October 1997 a full survivor's pension will only be provided if you paid full-rate contributions.
+For any period when you paid reduced rate contributions only the statutory minimum spouse's pension will be payable. - If you opted to give up part of the survivor's pension when your own pension commenced only the statutory minimum spouse's pension will be payable. - The regulations governing schemes which were contracted-out of the additional State Pension prior to April 2016 require that any spouse's/civil partner's GMP, or Reference Scheme pension for service up to 5 April 2016, must be paid to your legal spouse or civil partner at the date of your death. - If your survivor is more than ten years younger than you, the pension will be reduced by 2.5% for each year in excess of ten that he/she is younger. - Except for legal spouses and civil partners, it will be necessary for the Trustee to receive confirmation that the nominee for a pension is eligible at the date of the member's death